 By funneling through an app that everyone loves to use already, integrated project management on Slack nearly guarantees that updates will reach the whole Slack team instantly.

-There are plenty of reasons to use Slack to handle your tasks, but how?
 How can a communication app be combined with your project management software tools?

 Here’s what we found.